-4.0.24 Council Tax / Non Domestic Rates (NDR) Income
+4.0.22 Council Tax / Non-Domestic Rates (NDR) Income

-The Council is required by statute to maintain a separate fund for the collection and distribution of amounts due in respect of Council Tax and Non Domestic Rates (NDR).
+The Council is required by statute to maintain a separate fund for the collection and distribution of amounts due in respect of Council Tax and Non- Domestic Rates (NDR).
 The Statutory Collection Fund (England) Statement is included as a supplementary statement in the accounts.
 In its capacity as billing authority the Council acts as an agent.
-During 2017/18 the Council collected and distributed NDR on behalf of itself, the Government and Cumbria County Council.
+During 2020/21 the Council collected and distributed NDR on behalf of itself, the Government and Cumbria County Council.
 Council Tax was collected and distributed on behalf of the City Council, the County Council, the Police and Crime Commissioner for Cumbria and local town and parish councils.

 Council Tax accrued income for the year and Council Taxpayers debtors, creditors and provision for bad debts at the 31 March are shared between the major preceptors and the Council based on their percentage share of the total demands/precepts for the year.
-Business rates accrued income for the year as well as business ratepayers, debtors, creditors and provisions for bad debts and appeals are shared between the Council (40%), Government (50%) and the Police and Crime Commissioner for Cumbria (10%).
+Business rates accrued income for the year as well as business ratepayers, debtors, creditors and provisions for bad debts and appeals are shared between the Council (40%), Government (50%) and Cumbria County Council (10%).